 The pro forma basic and diluted weighted average common shares outstanding used in the calculation of pro forma basic and diluted net loss per share attributable to common stockholders for the six months ended June 30, 2018 has been prepared to give effect to the conversion of Arvinas LLC to a C-corporation, the conversion of common units to common stock, the conversion of redeemable preferred units to redeemable preferred stock and, upon a qualified initial public offering, the automatic conversion of all outstanding shares of redeemable preferred stock into common stock as if the proposed initial public offering had occurred on the later of January 1, 2017 or the issuance date of the redeemable preferred units.
-The pro forma basic and diluted loss per share also gives effect to the expected conversion of incentive units into common and restricted shares, assuming a conversion ratio determined by the Board of Directors and based on the offering price of the Company's common stock.
-The incentive units that will convert into common shares have been included within basic pro forma loss per share.
-The incentive units that convert into restricted shares have been excluded from basic loss per share given that the incentive units have no obligation to share in losses and have been excluded from dilutive loss per share due to anti-dilutive effect.
+Upon conversion to a C-corporation, the Company expects that the current incentive units will convert to a combination of common and restricted shares.
+The conversion will be dependent on a conversion ratio subject to approval by the Board of Managers at a later date, as it will depend on the participation threshold of each unit as compared to the fair value of the Company's common stock as of the conversion date.
+As a result, the Company cannot accurately determine the amount of common and restricted shares that will result from this conversion for purposes of computing pro-forma earnings per share and, therefore, has excluded the effect of incentive units from this disclosure.
 Pro forma basic and diluted net loss per share attributable to common stockholders for the six months ended June 30, 2018 was calculated as follows:

-Net loss attributable to common units \$ (98,321,075) Change in redemption value of preferred units 86,316,147 Net loss attributable to common shares-basic and diluted \$ (12,004,928) Weighted average number of common units outstanding 1,897,544 Pro forma adjustment to reflect automatic conversion of redeemable convertible preferred units to common stock upon the completion of the proposed initial public offering 18,834,294 Pro forma weighted average number of shares outstanding-basic and diluted 20,731,838 Net loss per common share \$ (0.58)
+Net loss attributable to common units \$ (98,321,075) Change in redemption value of preferred units 86,316,147 Net loss attributable to common shares-basic and diluted \$ (12,004,928) Weighted average number of common units outstanding 6,167,045 Pro forma adjustment to reflect automatic conversion of redeemable convertible preferred units to common stock upon the completion of the proposed initial public offering 55,993,111 Pro forma weighted average number of shares outstanding-basic and diluted 62,160,156 Net loss per common share (\$ 0.19)